fegude/SupportArticles-docs/support/windows-server/user-profiles-and-logon/interactive-logon-isnt-allowed.md

 ---
 # Domain Controller doesn't allow interactive logon, shows an error: The security database on the server does not have a computer account for this workstation trust relationship

-This article provides a solution to an error that occurs when Domain Controller does not allow interactive logon.
+This article provides a solution to an error that occurs when Domain Controller (DC) does not allow interactive logon.

 _Original KB number:_ &nbsp; 2015518

 ## Symptoms

-After rebooting, a Windows Server 2012 R2 DC cannot be logged on to anymore.
+After rebooting, a Windows Server DC cannot be logged on to anymore.
 You see this with both a console logon or terminal services/remote desktop.
 The error shown is:

 > The security database on the server does not have a computer account for this workstation trust relationship